Missy Elliott, Willie Nelson, Sheryl Crow and Chaka Khan ready for Rock & Roll Hall of Fame

 The ceremony in Brooklyn will feature either as presenters or performers John, Brandi Carlile, Dave Matthews, H.E.R., Chris Stapleton, St. Vincent, New Edition, Stevie Nicks, Adam Levine, Carrie Underwood, Common, Ice-T, LL Cool J, Miguel, Queen Latifah and Sia.
 There’s even money that John will sing some of the songs he wrote with Taupin.

 Elliott becomes the first female hip-hop artist in the rock hall, which called her “a true pathbreaker in a male-dominated genre.”
-Taupin makes it into the rock hall 29 years after his writing partner.
+Taupin makes it into the rock hall 29 years after his writing partner, John.

-The ceremony’s strong representation of women this year comes not long after the hall removed Rolling Stone co-founder Jann Wenner from its board of directors.
-Wenner, who also co-founded the hall, had said that Black and female musicians “didn’t articulate at the level” of the white musicians featured in his new book of interviews.
-He later apologized.

 Artists must have released their first commercial recording at least 25 years before they’re eligible for induction.
 Nominees were voted on by more than 1,000 artists, historians and music industry professionals.